TritonDataCenter/sdc-cloudapi/docs/index.md

 In all cases above, the `-g` switch installs the tools globally, usually in `/usr/local/bin`, so that you can use them easily from the command line.
-Omit this switch if you'd rather the tools be installed in your home hierachy, but you'll need to set your PATH appropriately.
+Omit this switch if you'd rather the tools be installed in your home hierarchy, but you'll need to set your PATH appropriately.